oko/usacycling-dbtools/README.md

 NOTICE: USA Cycling has updated their file formats for the membership database substantially.
-Work has begun on a new version of this toolkit.
+Work has begun on a new version of this toolkit (branch: `v3`).
 I have not tested the current version against the new file formats and therefore the current version should be considered unsupported.

 # USA Cycling Database Tools
 Tools for working with the USA Cycling member "database" (CSV files *cough cough*) in Python.
 In other words, some help for the programming-inclined USA Cycling promoter.